 ERYMMUNE is a preclinical development program exploring the use of our proprietary ERYCAPS platform to encapsulate tumor antigens within red blood cells as an innovative approach to cancer immunotherapy.
 Based on our preclinical research, we believe that encapsulated tumor antigens can be targeted to key organs, such as the liver or spleen, in order to induce an immune response, resulting in sustained activation of the body's immune system to fight cancers.
 In preclinical studies with three different antigens loaded in red blood cells, we have observed promising proof-of-concept data in three different tumor models.
 In these studies, we observed significantly increased antigen-specific CD8 and CD4 T-cell responses and delays in tumor growth when the encapsulated antigens, modified to target the liver or spleen, were injected in mice with tumors, as compared to the injection of the unloaded antigens alone.
 We plan to continue incubating this platform in order to confirm our earlier preclinical data and to determine our development strategy for these earlier-stage programs.
-We expect to complete preclinical proof-of-concept studies of ERYMMUNE by the end of 2018.
 Among other possibilities, we may consider the creation of a spin-off company for this technology if we believe it can optimize shareholder value.